Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Domain Recognition Results

-We evaluated the impact of our packet embedding scheme, referred to as Emb+PLE and detailed in~\secref{sec:stem}, with the results in \tabref{tab:packet-embedding}.
-Related works typically use direct scalar values (with or without standardization), as did our previous architectures.
-In terms of recall, our embedding scheme (79.29\%) shows a 3.06\% improvement compared to the scalar approach (76.23\%).
+We evaluated the impact of our packet embedding scheme, referred to as Emb+PLE and detailed in~\secref{sec:stem}, and present the results in \tabref{tab:packet-embedding}.
+Most related works use direct scalar values, as did our previous architectures.
+In terms of recall, our embedding scheme (79.29\%) shows a 3.06\% improvement over the scalar approach (76.23\%).
 The benefits are most prominent for less frequent domains, with a Q4 recall improvement of 4.57\%.
-We also tested a variant denoted as PLE, which uses the initial embeddings created with PLE encoding without further optimization (i.e., the weights of the \textit{Embedding} layers are frozen).
-The results indicate that PLE encoding accounts for most of the benefits of packet embeddings, while the trainable \textit{Embedding} layer adds a smaller, incremental improvement.
+We also tested a variant denoted as PLE, which uses the initial embeddings created with PLE encoding without further optimization (i.e., \textit{Embedding} weights are frozen).
+The results show PLE encoding accounts for most benefits, while the trainable \textit{Embedding} layer adds a smaller incremental improvement.
 The gains in top1-acc are more modest, with Emb+PLE providing a 0.4\% improvement over scalars.

+Furthermore, we evaluated a variant denoted as Emb+Rand, which is similar to the Emb+PLE scheme but uses random initialization for the embedding matrices.
+It is likely that related works utilizing packet embeddings~\cite{Nascita2021FirstEmbeddings, Nascita2023Embeddings} employ this variant, as no initialization method is specified and random initialization is the common default. \tabref{tab:packet-embedding} shows that Emb+Rand underperforms, further highlighting the strength of PLE initialization, which produces embeddings with inherent ordering and thereby facilitates the training process.